nightroman/FarNet/FSharpFar/README.md

 Source file services use configuration files in source directories.
 If they are not found then the main configuration is used.

-In commands with configurations (`fs: //... with=...`), instead of the configuration file you may specify its directory.
+In commands with configurations (`fs: //... with=...`) you may specify configuration directory instead of file.

 If you change configurations in Far Manager editors then affected sessions are closed automatically. \
 If you change them externally then you may need to reset affected sessions manually.